ultradaylight/Aurelips/README.md

 ---

+## Acknowledgements

+- **OpenZeppelin** for the contracts used for ownership management and security.
+- **PulseChain** for being the blockchain platform where this contract runs.

+---

 ## License

 Aurelips Token is open-source software licensed under the MIT License.
 You are free to use, modify, and distribute the software as long as you comply with the license terms.